1Tuts/cyrusbphotography-w2-project/README.md

 ###Our Desire Design Is : http://www.kingsizetheme.com

 ### All rights reserved ###
-Please note that CyrusB-Photography.ir is a curated site and that we reserve the right to refuse any listing for any reason.
+Please note that Cyrus.Bijanfar.ir is a curated site and that we reserve the right to refuse any listing for any reason.

-The [CyrusB-Photography.ir](http://CyrusB-Photography.ir) code and website is released under a MIT License.
+The [Cyrus.Bijanfar.ir](http://Cyrus.Bijanfar.ir) code and website is released under a MIT License.

 Produced by 1schools students network (autumn 2012)